woof-sandbox/sandbox-sdks/packages/comet-sdk-wagmi/README.md

 # @woof-software/comet-sdk-wagmi

-## Description <a href="#description" id="description"></a>
+## Description

-**comet-sdk-wagmi** is a TypeScript library that extends `@woof-software/comet-sdk` with wagmi/viem-powered contract wrappers, fetchers, and utilities.
-It enables seamless, type-safe interaction with Comet protocol entities and DeFi analytics in modern React/TypeScript dApps, supporting multicall, user/market analytics, and high-level DeFi operations.
+comet-sdk-wagmi is a TypeScript library that extends @woof-software/comet-sdk with wagmi/viem-based contract wrappers, fetchers, and utilities.
+It enables interaction with Comet protocol entities and DeFi analytics in React/TypeScript dApps, supporting multicall, user/market analytics, and DeFi operations.

 * **Wagmi-based contract wrappers** for Comet, ERC20, Bulker, ConfigController, and more
 * **Augmented fetchers** for user, market, collateral, and protocol data (multichain-ready)